Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does West Valley City get?

-West Valley City sees about 48 rainy days per year.
+West Valley City averages about 147 days with measurable rain or snow each year.

 What hardiness zone is West Valley City?